How to Set Up a Membership Site Using WooCommerce Memberships

 Final Thoughts

-In the end, this is just the tip of the iceberg when it comes to what WooCommerce Memberships can do for you and your membership system.
+In the end, this is just the tip of the iceberg.
+There’s much more WooCommerce Memberships can do for you and your membership system.
 However, this basic setup gives you a great idea of its potential.
-In addition, it shows you how you can easily start a membership site right away without dealing with all of the bells and whistles this, and other WooCommerce extensions, lend online shop owners.
+In addition, it shows you how you can easily start a membership site right away.

 Disclosure: From time to time, our blog posts will contain affiliate links for services we actually use and recommend.
 This means if you click on the link and purchase something, we will receive an affiliate commission.